Written by Mal Webb

 Could it ever be?

-KNOWSY: Hmmm, the perfect note, eh... curious.
-So tell me, Noisy,
+KNOWSY: Ahh, the perfect pure note, eh...
+So, tell me, Noisy, what's your taste in music?

-NOISY: Well, I'm a little different to Notey... let me tell you...
+NOISY: Well, I'm a little bit different to Notey... here, let me tell you about it...

 Make mine multiple frequencies